Rajesh4Github/TDS_Project2/README.md

-# TDS Assignment Assistant - Project Documentation
+# TDS Project 2 - Project Documentation

 This project is an **LLM-based API application** designed to assist students enrolled in the IIT Madras Online Diploma in Data Science program.
 The API provides automated answers to questions from five graded assignments in the *Tools in Data Science* course.
 Below is a detailed description of the process followed during the development and deployment of this project.